Christianity in Malaysia

 Christianity is the third-largest religion in Malaysia.
 In the 2020 census, 9.1% of the Malaysian population identified themselves as Christians.
 About two-thirds of Malaysia's Christian population lives in East Malaysia, in the states of Sabah and Sarawak.
 Adherents of Christianity represent a majority (50.1%) of the population in Sarawak, which is Malaysia's largest state by land area.
-Christianity is one of four major religions, including Islam, Hinduism, and Buddhism, that have a freedom protected by the law in Malaysia based on diversity law especially in East Malaysia.
+Christianity is one of four major religions, including Islam, Hinduism, and Buddhism, that are protected by Malaysian law, especially in East Malaysia.

 In 2020, half of Malaysian Christians were Catholic, 40% were Protestant and 10% belonged to other denominations.

 In 2008, the major Christian denominations in the country included Catholics, Anglicans (represented by the Church of the Province of South East Asia, which also covers Anglicans in Singapore and Brunei), Baptists, Brethren, non-denominational churches, independent Charismatic churches, Lutherans, Methodists, Presbyterians and Sidang Injil Borneo.

 History

 Early Christian presence in the Malay Archipelago can be traced to Persian and Turkic traders with Nestorian origins from as early as the 7th century and to early Arab Christian, Persian and Nestorian traders in Malacca prior to the Portuguese conquest in 1511.
 The British acquired Penang in 1786, and in 1795 took over Malacca, which had been conquered by the Dutch in 1641.
 Catholic priests from Thailand established the Major Seminary in Penang in 1810.
 The LMS was based in Malacca and Penang from 1815, but most Protestant missions collapsed after 1842 when it became possible to enter China.
 Catholic leadership remained, but was divided between Portuguese and French.
 Open Brethren ministry dates from 1860 and Methodist from 1885.
 Presbyterianism grew through Chinese churches in Johore and expatriate congregations in Penang, Ipoh and Kuala Lumpur.
 Mission to Sengoi indigenous people began in 1932.
 Pentecostalism became a larger influence through the Charismatic Movement of the 1970s, but North American and Ceylon Pentecostal Mission missionaries (Pentecostal Church of Malaysia) had been active from 1935.

 Anglicanism and Catholicism came to North Borneo in 1882 after the establishment of British North Borneo, albeit there were earlier attempts such as the Catholic mission led by a Spanish mariner turned priest, Carlos Cuarteroni in 1857 in Labuan, with stations established in Brunei and Looc Porin (now Kota Kinabalu), however with lesser success.
 A more extensive missionary movement, for example the Catholic Mill Hill Missionaries started in 1882, focused mainly on the Chinese and indigenous communities, such as the Kadazan-Dusun people.
 Migration was also an important factor in the spread of Christianity.
 The Basel Mission also worked in Sabah in 1882 among migrant Hakka Chinese, many of whom were Christian.
 Tamil migrants to Malaya included Catholics, Lutherans, Anglicans, and Methodists.
 Migration increased after the Boxer Rebellion, particularly to Sitiawan and Sibu, still strong Chinese Methodist centres.
 Mar Thoma and Syriac Orthodox Churches were established in the 1930s following migration from the Kerala Coast of India.